-The FES/SOM Joint Degree Program is the oldest of its kind in the United States.
+The YSE/SOM Joint Degree Program is the oldest of its kind in the United States.
 It was started in 1982 with the mission to create thoughtful, passionate and informed leaders equipped with practical skills - from finance to forestry.

 A two-year degree program in business administration or environmental management.

 The Yale School of Management offers a two-year Master’s in Business Administration degree based around an integrated curriculum and raw case studies.
 A rigorous set of core requirements is balanced with opportunities to take electives within the Yale School of Management and across the university.
-See the Yale SOM website for more information.
+See the SOM website for more information.